mohamedr002/Attention-based-Sequence-to-Sequence-for-RUL/README.md

 # Attention based Sequence to Sequence for RUL
  Proposed ATS2S model on C-MAPSS dataset.

-This repo contains code of the paper, 	[ Attention based Sequence to Sequence for RUL].
+This repo contains code of the paper, 	[ Attention based Sequence to Sequence for RUL] has been accepted in Neurocomputing, 2021.
 It includes code for estimating remaining useful life machine using sequence to sequence model with axuulary task to improve the feature representation.

 ### Dependencies
 This code requires the following: